marcysko/Python-Mini-Projects/README.md

 * Conditional Statements
   * User Database: use a condition to check if a user has been added to a database.
+  * Finding Outliers: use conditionals to help create code that checks for outliers in some data.
+  * Collecting Data Points: create a program to check if there are enough data points within a dataset.
-  * Fare Split Calculator: created a function that splits a Doober fare between several users.
+  * Duber Fare Calculator: calculate a rideshare fare depending on the chosen ride type